michellelee42/SI507-HW6/README.md

 ### The next few questions address the `jquerylib_submit_example.html` file.

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
-Check out resources above for more on jQuery!**\
+Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**\
+The error is in red and the valid inputs are in blue because using the style tags, css was used to specify the colors for instances that are errors and "good" inputs.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**\
+The text to the right of the equation shows regular expression.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**\

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**\
+I think it has to do with the duration that the text is shown on the browser.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**